grbeno/grbeno.github.io/pages/dj_deployment.md

 > If you are trying to deploy a Node.js application, ensure that this
 > file is present at the top level directory.

+Since the `package.json` is dependent on the other React related files, copy the entire contents of the `frontend` directory into the root directory!

+If you are using Vite to create React project, don't forget the build:OutDir to modify to './static' in the `vite.config.js`!

 Add **heroku/nodejs** Buildpack

 **Complete the process on your system**